-- Bovada has established Spain’s Rafael Nadal as the overwhelming -550 favorite to beat Australia’s Alex De Minaur in their ATP Cup semifinal match
+- Spain’s Rafael Nadal is the overwhelming -550 favorite to beat Australia’s Alex De Minaur in their ATP Cup semifinal match

 - Australia’s Nick Krygios is the -200 choice to defeat Roberto Bautista Agut in their match